Violation of the method of images in non-Markovian processes and its connection to stochastic thermodynamics: Appendix

-This supplemental information is organized as follows.
-In Sec.~\ref{sec:1}, we present a derivation of fluctuation theorem for $\Lambda$, which is Eq.~\eqref{DF_2} in the main text.
+This appendix is organized as follows.
+Section~\ref{sec:0} provides the continuous-form analyses with the GLE.
+In Sec.~\ref{sec:1}, we present a derivation of fluctuation theorem for $\Lambda$ (Eq.~\eqref{DF_2}) and supplement the relevant analyses.
 Section~\ref{sec:2} discusses an equality for the surviving probability, which is obtained by integrating Eq.~\eqref{DF_2} over $\Lambda$ and $x\, ( \ge 0)$.
-Finally, Sec.~\ref{sec:3} describes a brief summary of numerical simulation method and some of supplemental numerical results related to the discussion in the main text.
+Section~\ref{sec:3} describes a brief summary of numerical simulation method and some of supplemental numerical results related to the discussion in the main text.
+In Sec.~\ref{Class_FT}, we supplement the classifications of entropic functionals associated with the fluctuation theorem.